Your Must-See Sports Headlines for Today, August 7

 The drama surrounding Dallas Cowboys star running back Ezekiel Elliott continued on Tuesday with the team’s preseason opener quickly approaching.

-Despite having two years left on his contract with the Cowboys, Elliott has been holding out from the team’s training camp in Oxnard, Calif. looking for a new deal.
-ESPN’s Josina Anderson reported that Elliott will not play during the 2019 season without a new contract.
+Despite having two years left on his contract with the Cowboys, Elliott has been holding out from the team’s training camp in Oxnard, Calif. in search of a new deal.
+The latest wrinkle in the negotiations came from ESPN’s Josina Anderson, who reported that Elliott will not play during the 2019 season without a new contract.

 After the report, Anderson clarified that the same source believed Zeke missing games “is not likely.”